Upcoming Events At This Venue

 - School spirit

-Regional spotlights were selected by each area studies center and departmental unit housed in the FedEx Global Education Center.
-Each center selected a photo representing their mission, vision, academic focus and/or world area.
+FedEx Global Education Center spotlights were selected by each area studies center and departmental unit housed in the FedEx Global Education Center.
+Each center selected a photo representing their mission, vision, academic focus or world area.

-This event is co-sponsored by the African Studies Center; Carolina Asia Center; Carolina Center for the Study of the Middle East and Muslim Civilizations; Center for European Studies; Center for Global Initiatives; Center for Slavic, Eurasian and East European Studies; Curriculum in Global Studies; Global Relations; Global Research Institute; Food Theme Steering Committee; Institute for the Study of the Americas; International Student and Scholar Services; and the Study Abroad Office.
+This exhibition is hosted by UNC Global and co-sponsored by the African Studies Center; Carolina Asia Center; Carolina Center for the Study of the Middle East and Muslim Civilizations; Center for European Studies; Center for Global Initiatives; Center for Slavic, Eurasian and East European Studies; Curriculum in Global Studies; Global Relations; Global Research Institute; Food Theme Steering Committee; Institute for the Study of the Americas; International Student and Scholar Services; and the Study Abroad Office.

-Exhibit contact: Ingrid Smith, manager of events and exhibitions for UNC Global, firstname.lastname@example.org.
+Exhibit contact: Ingrid Smith, manager of global events and exhibitions, UNC Global, email@example.com.

 Media contact: Katie Bowler Young, director of global relations, UNC Global, firstname.lastname@example.org, 919-962-4504